ANRGUSC/CIRCE/README.md

 [1] H. Topcuoglu, S. Hariri, M.Y.
 Wu, Performance-Effective and Low-Complexity Task Scheduling for Heterogeneous Computing, IEEE Transactions on Parallel and Distributed Systems, Vol. 13, No. 3, pp. 260 - 274, 2002.
+[2] Ouyang Liduo, HEFT Implementation Original Source Code, https://github.com/oyld/heft  (we have modified this code in ours.)